-To encourage young people to report incidents of bullying, theft, crime, or any antisocial behaviour directly to schools 'Text Someone' was born, allowing schools to offer students the chance to text, email or call 24 hours a day, 7 days a week, to reportany problems they may have.
-Once the school has received the massage they can thentake the appropriate action.
+To encourage young people to report incidents of bullying, theft, crime, or any antisocial behaviour directly to schools 'Text Someone' was born, allowing schools to offer children and young people the chance to text, email or call 24 hours a day, 7 days a week, to reportany problems they may have.
+Once the school has received the massage they can then take the appropriate action.